IBM-Cloud/docs/services/cdn/index.md

 ### To create an IBM CDN service instance:
 1. Open IBM Bluemix > Catalog > Services > Network.
 You will see the available network services.
-2. Select **CDN**.
+2. Select **IBM CDN**.
 You will see the CDN service description, available plans, and pricing details.
 3. Select a suitable plan.
 4. Select options in the **Add Service** section:
 	* **Space:**